Alliander/build-your-own-radar/README.md

 A library that generates an interactive radar, inspired by [thoughtworks.com/radar](http://thoughtworks.com/radar).

+## Changes by Alliander IT R&D

+This [Alliander IT R&D](www.alliander.com) version obtains the CSV files from the `src/resources/radars` directory (instead of using public Google sheets).
+The radars should have the format "<year><quarter>.csv" (e.g., "20184.csv").
+The radars are showed in a history on the main page.
+When a radar is selected it will open that radar from the local CSV.

+Also parts of the ThoughtWorks information is removed and Alliander logos are added.

 ## Demo

 You can see this in action at https://radar.thoughtworks.com.
 If you plug in [this data](https://docs.google.com/spreadsheets/d/1YXkrgV7Y6zShiPeyw4Y5_19QOfu5I6CyH5sGnbkEyiI/) you'll see [this visualization](https://radar.thoughtworks.com/?sheetId=1YXkrgV7Y6zShiPeyw4Y5_19QOfu5I6CyH5sGnbkEyiI).

 ## How To Use